xlink-network/xlink-docs/developers/contracts/cross-peg-out-v2-01-agg.md

 ### Peg-out feature

 #### `transfer-to-swap`
-This function manages the peg-out process, enabling users to transfer `SIP-010` bridged tokens from the Stacks network to EVM-compatible blockchains.
+This function manages the peg-out process, enabling users to transfer bridged tokens from the Stacks network to other blockchains.
 It begins by validating the transfer through the `validate-transfer-to-swap` function, performing checks such as token and chain approval and amount thresholds.
 Once validated, the function calculates the required fee and determines the net amount to be transferred.
 It accesses liquidity aggregators if necessary, and depending on the token's properties, the function either burns the net amount directly from the user's balance or transfers the entire amount (including the fee) to the `cross-bridge-registry-v2-01`.
-At the end of the process, the function logs key destination details, including the `settle-address`, which represents the recipient's address on the EVM-compatible blockchain.
+At the end of the process, the function logs key destination details known as `settle-details`, including the `address`, which represents the recipient's address on the target blockchain.

 ### Governance Features